 Lower crowds plus social distancing made waiting in line at Disney World more comfortable.
 No more big backpacks or sweaty guests bumping into us as we waited.
 I hope this increased awareness of personal space sticks around post-pandemic.

-We Felt Safe At Disney World During The Pandemic
+Disney World Is Doing A Good Job During The Pandemic

 We felt safe in our Boardwalk Villa room, waiting in queues, and around the parks in general.
-Disney World’s new health policies made us feel safe while visiting Disney World post-COVID reopening.
+Disney World’s new health policies made us feel comfortable while visiting Disney World post-COVID reopening.

 People With Food Allergies Can Still Get A Consultation